Master hexagonal architecture in Rust

 34

-describes an aggregator of author-related metrics, such as a time series database.
+describes an aggregator of author-related metrics, such as a time-series database.
 AuthorNotifier

 35

-sends notifications to authors.
+triggers notifications to authors.

 Rather than stuffing these domain dependencies into AppState